 It’s funny to think that a few months ago I didn’t even know about the existence of Ostrava and now this city is on top of my list of my favourite cities in Czech Republic!
 It is the third largest city in the country, and it is for sure one of the most unrated.
 Ostrava is still considered unattractively industrial by most for the reason that it has been historically associated with the production of pig-iron and coal.
 However, today, this city is one of the most interesting and vibrant in Czech Republic (and I’m not saying this just because I love Radegast), so don’t trust people who say that you shouldn’t go there, because they have probably never been.
 What fascinated me the most about this city is its strong and tangible desire to throw off its industrial shackles, without cancelling its past.
 Ostrava has been able to reuse and valorise its industrial heritage to attract people from all over the world, and this makes this city beautiful and interesting in an unusual way.
 One clear example of the transformation experienced by this city is the Vítkovice area, a former industrial complex which has been converted into a community and cultural centre.
 This is the place where the deadly festival Colours of Ostrava takes place (click here if you want to read my post about the festival), but it is also the set of several other events.
 For example, the Gong auditorium, a former gasometer located in this area, has been selected as the location for the 2018 TBEX conference, the most important conference about travel media.

-In this area, at the top of the former blast furnace (now called “Bolt Tower” after Usain Bolt, who calls Ostrava a second home) you can find a cool wine bar, from which you can admire a breathtaking view of the all city of Ostrava and the surrounding area.
+You can admire a breathtaking view of the all city of Ostrava and the surrounding area from the top of a former blast furnace located in this area.
+This furnace is now called “Bolt Tower” (after Usain Bolt, who calls Ostrava a second home), and it has been converted in a cool wine bar.
 But Ostrava it’s much more than just old industrial sites.
 The colourful city centre, full of very good bistros, bars and cafes, serving traditional and international cuisine, is the perfect place for a nice stroll, while the surrounding green areas (like Halda Ema) are ideal to relax in nature.

 From Ostrava, you can easily explore the Jeseníky Mountains, the Czech paradise for adventure and nature lovers.
 Click here if you want to know about the best outdoor activities to do in the Jeseníky Mountains.